 Breathing

 Yoga’s emphasis on breathing and moving simultaneously helps you breathe more deeply increasing oxygen supply for you and your baby.
-Increased oxygen promotes feelings of deep relaxation and well being.
-The calmer and more relaxed we are as parents are, the calmer our babies are.
+Increased oxygen promotes feelings of deep relaxation and well-being.
+The calmer and more relaxed we are as parents, the calmer our babies are.

 Relaxation and Meditation

-A great therapeutic tool assisting with hormonal imbalances, mood sways and fears which can be associated with pregnancy.
+A great therapeutic tool assisting with hormonal imbalances, mood sways, and fears which can be associated with pregnancy.
 The relaxation techniques are used to help develop your sense of awareness, helping you to connect even more deeply with your unborn child.
-Trained in hypnotherapy, relaxations are also geared towards reducing any fear and anxiety associated with birthday and developing positive associations with the idea of birth.
+Trained in hypnotherapy, relaxations are also geared towards reducing any fear and anxiety associated with birthdays and developing positive associations with the idea of birth.

 Posture

 Pregnancy can cause even the straightest arrow to slouch.
-When you start nursing, pushing a stroller and lifting a baby, your posture can really be affected. .
+When you start nursing, pushing a stroller, and lifting a baby, your posture can really be affected. .
 Yoga improves posture by increasing back and shoulder strength and by opening our chests it is easier to stand up tall.
-During your pregnancy you will also learn techniques to use for when bubs arrives so you can do gentle exercises at home to assist with recovery and help you stay strong.
+During your pregnancy, you will also learn techniques to use when bubs arrive so you can do gentle exercises at home to assist with recovery and help you stay strong.

 Moral Support